neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Gets NEP17 balances of a specific asset for the given account.
+Gets a specific NEP17 asset balance in the given account.

 ##### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with the following parameters:

-   - `address: string` - address to check balances
+- `address: string` - address to check the balance
-   - `assetHashes?: string` - NEP17 asset hashes to check balance, If omited, all NEP17 asset balances will be returned
+- `assetHashes?: string` - NEP17 asset hashes to check the balance.
+If omitted, all NEP17 assets balance will be returned
 - `network?: string` - network to submit this request to.
-If omitted, will default to network the provider is currently set to
+If omitted, the default network set to the provider is used.

 ##### Returns

-: `Nep17Balance[]` - array of Nep17 balance object with following members:
+: `Nep17Balance[]` - array of the Nep17 balance object with the following parameters:

 - `assetHash: string` - NEP17 asset hash
-- `amount: string` - Integer Value of the balance represented as a String
+- `amount: string` - Integer value of the balance, represented as a String

 ##### Example